riccardobevilacqua/riccardo-codes/_posts/how-to-create-a-blog-with-nextjs-10.md

 [Vercel](https://vercel.com/) recently released [Next.js 10](https://nextjs.org/blog/next-10), a stunning combination of power and simplicity.

-The popular rival [Gatsby](https://www.gatsbyjs.com/) provides a lot of features and a wide range of plugins, but the overhead and the compulsory use of GraphQL might be considered overengineering for some users.
+The popular rival [Gatsby](https://www.gatsbyjs.com/) provides a lot of features and a wide range of plugins, but the overhead and the compulsory use of GraphQL might be considered overengineering by some users.

 Gatsby still represents a valid tool, as usual it's a matter of trade off and personal taste.

 ### One small step

-Vercel provides nice [examples](https://github.com/vercel/next.js/tree/canary/examples/) to be used as templates for your projects.
+Vercel provides several [examples](https://github.com/vercel/next.js/tree/canary/examples/) to be used as templates for your projects.

 A good starting point is certainly [blog-starter](https://github.com/vercel/next.js/tree/canary/examples/blog-starter), which can be seen in action [here](https://next-blog-starter.now.sh/).